Breadcrumb

 Being back at work after a period of illness promotes recovery in several ways:

-- Challenge and focus – Even just a few hours of work a week help provide a sense of purpose and mental stimulation.
+- challenge and focus – Even just a few hours of work a week help provide a sense of purpose and mental stimulation.
 You will be less likely to dwell on your symptoms.

-- Distraction – The daily routine of work acts as a distraction.
+- distraction – The daily routine of work acts as a distraction.
 You are less focused on your health problems.

-- More exercise – Being back at work often means you are moving around more, even as an office worker.
+- more exercise – Being back at work often means you are moving around more, even as an office worker.

-- Financial ease – Your normal salary is higher than your sickness benefit, offering greater security.
+- financial ease – Your normal salary is higher than your sickness benefit, offering greater security.
 This reduces stress and promotes your recovery.

 Getting started with your reintegration